foundersandcoders/coursebook/src/course/syllabus/pre-app-7/schedule.md

 In this Wednesday's workshop we looked at [functions, callbacks and asynchronous JavaScript](https://learn.foundersandcoders.com/workshops/functions-callbacks-async/).

-## HTML Forms
+## Fetch

-_60 minutes_
+_135 minutes_

-Learn more about what happens when we submit HTML forms and how to collect their data by complete [this workshop](https://learn.foundersandcoders.com/workshops/html-forms/).
+This week's project asks you to make two API calls.
+In order to do so, we'll use `fetch` to grab data from our API's - complete [this workshop](https://learn.foundersandcoders.com/workshops/learn-fetch/) to get started with `fetch`.

 ## Promises